4 - Evaluating models

 • Bootstrap aggregating + random predictor sampling

-• Often works well without tuning hyperparameters (more on this in Advanced tidymodels!), as long as there are enough trees
+• Often works well without tuning hyperparameters (more on this later!), as long as there are enough trees

 Create a random forest model